Independence Avenue (Washington, D.C.): History

 Arthur Capper (R-Kansas) in the United States Senate to change the name to Independence Avenue.
 The Senate Committee on the District of Columbia favorably reported the bill on February 28, 1933.
 But Congress adjourned on March 3 without further action.

-The NCPPC had not given up on the idea, however.
+The NCPPC, however, did not give up on the idea.
 In November 1933, it approved changing the width of South B Street between 12th and 14th Streets SW to 80 ft, which helped cement in place its plan for a "future Independence Avenue".
 At its meeting on January 18, 1934, it re-emphasized its support for the street's renaming.

 Congress acted swiftly to rename the street.
 On February 2, 1934, Senator James J. Davis (R-Pennsylvania) submitted S. 194 to accomplish this purpose.
 The full Senate passed the bill on February 6.
 The bill went to the United States House of Representatives, where the House Committee on the District of Columbia reported the bill favorably on March 10.
 However, the bill was held up (along with all other D.C.-related legislation) as the House debated the Reciprocal Tariff Act.
 Worried that the bill might stall, the Washington Board of Trade endorsed the legislation on March 30.
 On April 5, Representative Mary T.Norton (D-New Jersey), chair of the House District of Columbia Committee, broke the logjam after appealing to the House leadership and won a full day's debate on all D.C.-related bills, including the South B Street naming bill.
 The full House passed the bill April 9, and President Franklin D. Roosevelt signed it into law on April 13, 1934.